Analida's Ethnic Spoon

 • Bell pepper - Add ⅓ cup of finely chopped red bell pepper for some added flavor and color.

-• Mayo-Ketchup Sauce - This is a really popular dipping sauce from Puerto Rico aka pink sauce.
-This a simple mixture of 3 Tbsp Mayonnaise, 1 Tbsp ketchup and ½ tsp garlic powder.
+• Mayo-Ketchup Sauce - This is a really popular dipping sauce from Puerto Rico, aka pink sauce.
+This is a simple mixture of 3 tablespoon Mayonnaise, 1 tablespoon ketchup, and ½ teaspoon garlic powder.
 Feel free to add a dash of Worcestershire.
 This sauce is also great with fried green plantain ( tostones).

 Equipment to make bacalaitos